renanbaqui/sistdist/README.md

 # sistdist

-# Processamento de Imagem com Sucuri
+# Image Splitting and Merging Bands com Sucuri

 # Como Instalar

 1) Run pip install Pillow
+Instalar a biblioteca Sucuri
 2) Download lfw from http://vis-www.cs.umass.edu/lfw/lfw.tgz (or any set of images you want to use)
 3) Create "grayimgs" folder inside the folder you unziped this git
 4) Criar uma pasta "dataReceived" e mudar o caminho da pasta dataReceived no codigo de server.py